Recently, an Admiral of the Bharat Nau Sena discussed a strategic estimation of India:

 — sumanth (@vsumanthkumar) August 5, 2017

 Religion and culture give us strength.
 Veda protects the truth, in fact, Veda is Truth itself (which is why its preservers are so respected).
 But solutions to strategic problems come from competence, creativity, and courage.
-It is for this reason that the lead up to and the Mahabharata War itself was essentially a battle of wits between two Kshatriyas, Krishna and Shakuni—with everyone from Duryodhana to Drona outwitted.
+It is for this reason that the lead up to and the Mahabharata War itself was essentially a battle of wits between two Kshatriyas, Krishna and Shakuni—who outwitted everyone from Duryodhana to Drona.
 Shakuni himself embodies the dangers of internal enemies using strategic thinking.
 And the kaakollukiyam in the Panchatantra is itself emblematic of this lesson.

 What then is the proper training ground for the would-be strategist?
 Surely not digital echo-chambers where one lives in a world of assumptions.
 Rather it is a track record of countering the adversary through solutions application.
 This doesn’t necessitate being a combat veteran, but it does require the development of direct institutional responses to current strategic exigencies.
 Rather than trollish reaction and reactiveness, it requires measured action and pro-activeness.
 Rather than brainlessly complaining and yapping after a car like a dog, it’s asking what do you do when you get it?
 More importantly, it’s wondering “Where is the shatru going next?”